-Providing safe and convenient locations for bicycle parking is one of the key ways the University can support increased bicycle ridership and greener commuting.
+Providing safe and convenient locations for bicycle parking is one of the key ways the University can support increased bicycle ridership and greener commuting

 You are here

-Sheltered Bike Parking at CLSL (In Progress)
+Sheltered Bike Parking at CLSL (Completed)

 The goal of this project is to construct an area for students, graduate students, faculty, and staff who frequent the Chemical and Life Sciences Building and Roger Adams Laboratory to stow their bicycles in a secure location throughout the day (or night) that is sheltered from the elements.
 Proposed locations of this structure would be either one of the grassy spaces between these two buildings on the south side courtyard.